filecoin-project/FIPs/FIPS/fip-solstice.md

     new stream needs no new code to be paid.
 Adding a future stream is an on-chain list write rather than a network upgrade.
 By governance convention it still requires an accepted FIP.
-We begin with only two streams: Consensus and Service, at every epoch f02 reads its own state, splits BR across the two streams by current weight, pays winning miner and each orchestrator wallet its share of the service stream directly, and burns the remainder.
+We begin with only 3 streams: Consensus, Service and Burn; at every epoch f02 reads its own state, splits BR across the streams by current
+    weight: pays winning miner and each orchestrator wallet its share of the service stream directly, and burns the remainder.

-2.  **Stream Weight Actor (SWA): the split AMONG streams.** It registers or removes streams and sets every stream’s weight as a *Weight record*; each stream’s designated writer sets the wallets and shares within its own stream; and f02 itself enforces the hard guardrails (Σ_i w_i = 1, caps
+2.  **Stream Weights Actor (SWA): the split AMONG streams.** It registers or removes streams and sets every stream’s weight as a *Weight record*; each stream’s designated writer sets the wallets and shares within its own stream; and f02 itself enforces the hard guardrails (Σ_i w_i = 1, caps